WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
 In the center of attention there is OpenEdu.ch which is the open education resources (OER) platform.
 Its mission is enabling sharing OER for teaching and learning, collaboration between educators in creating and reusing materials.

-- IDEAL: <br>
+#### IDEAL: <br>
---The content of the website is easy to navigate and the search functionality is intuitive and provides sufficient and organized information to the users of the portal with suggestions of other related entries. <br>
+-The content of the website is easy to navigate and the search functionality is intuitive and provides sufficient and organized information to the users of the portal with suggestions of other related entries. <br>
---Wikimedia Community and Educators can easily upload new content, the uploading process is faciliated with automatic tools and the uploading forms are comfortable to understand and navigate.<br>
+-Wikimedia Community and Educators can easily upload new content, the uploading process is faciliated with automatic tools and the uploading forms are comfortable to understand and navigate.<br>
---The Scientific Board can approve or modify the newly uploaded content quicker based on the automatic testing functions.The new relevant content is also proposed automatically based on the parametrization given by the Moderators.<br>
+-The Scientific Board can approve or modify the newly uploaded content quicker based on the automatic testing functions.The new relevant content is also proposed automatically based on the parametrization given by the Moderators.<br>
---Users can contact the other users for open collaboration. <br>
+-Users can contact the other users for open collaboration. <br>

+#### REALITY: <br>
-- REALITY: <br>
+- Unrefined filters for content navigation. <br>
---Unrefined filters for content navigation. <br> --Lack of ontology structuring the resources.<br> --Only manual actions are needed for content upload and moderation.<br>
+- Lack of ontology structuring the resources.<br>
+- Only manual actions are needed for content upload and moderation.<br>
---Very long and complicated upload fom<br>
+- Very long and complicated upload fom<br>
---No multilingual support and the resources are described and created in multiple languages. <br>
+- No multilingual support and the resources are described and created in multiple languages. <br>

+#### CONSEQUENCES: <br>
+- Difficulty finding relevant resources on the website and in the web.
+Unintuitive navigation on the website.<br>
-- CONSEQUENCES: <br>
+- Upload of new resources is manual and complicated. <br>
---Difficulty finding relevant resources on the website and in the web.
-Unintuitive navigation on the website.<br> --Upload of new resources is manual and complicated. <br> --Fully manual moderation of the newly proposed content which hinders addition of bigger number of resources.<br> --Blocked cooperation between educators due to lack of available contact information. <br>
+- Fully manual moderation of the newly proposed content which hinders addition of bigger number of resources.<br> -locked cooperation between educators due to lack of available contact information. <br>

 ## 💡 Idea / Solution <a name = "idea"></a>